CSBSJU/CSCI-130/files/labs/Lab06/Lab-II.md

    Work on `btnPredictRatings`.

-   **TODO** Better description with reference to book on how to find minimum.
    Using a `For`-loop, find the minimum value in the `distances` array.
 Be sure to keep track of the index where the minimum value appeared.
 This index represents the id of the viewer that is the least different from the user.